mjswensen/scribbli/README.md

 ## TODOs

-* Make the editables moveable and resizeable.
+* Make the model aware of its text value.